This article was updated on 24th July 2018. Welcome to Brazil

 Wind power plant, Tramandai, Rio Grande do Sul, Brazil

 Image credit: Lisandro Luis Trarbach / Shutterstock.com

-With an emerging economy said to be rip for foreign investment, a clean future for Brazil will largely depend on how the government manages to shape its clean technology policies.
-The country is said to have a labyrinth of regulations that are hostile to innovation and foreign investment.
-However, visionary companies and perseverance appear to be paying off lately, based on evidence reported by Accenture.
+A clean future for Brazil will largely depend on the ability of the government to manage and properly shape its clean technology policies.
+The country is said to have a labyrinth of regulations that are hostile to innovation and foreign investment; however, visionary companies and the perseverance of the public appear to make this future of Brazil a promising reality.